 Rotating Car Seats

-There are a few convertible car seats on the American market that rotate on a base that remains installed in the car.
-These car seats, the Cybex Sirona S and the Evenflo Revolve360, both can simplify the loading of children for caregivers who need more accessible loading and unloading.
+There are several convertible car seats on the American market that rotate on a base that remains installed in the car.
+This list now includes the Cybex Sirona S, Evenflo Revolve360, Baby Jogger City Turn, Nuna REVV, and Graco Turn2Me.
+A rotating seat can simplify the loading of children for caregivers who need more accessible loading and unloading.

 Beyond the increased accessibility, the Evenflo Revolve360’s base installs fairly easily, can be installed once, and is used for both forward facing and rear facing children.
 We’d definitely suggest the Revolve360 as an option for families who need to access the car seat from a reduced height.
 We’d suggest that caregivers consider if they can properly use the mechanism that releases the seat for rotation.
 A feature is only useful to you if it can be used correctly.